kevin-chalmers/set10108/labs/lab02/README.md

 ## Lock Guards

-Remembering to lock and unlock a mutex can cause problems (especially when you forget to lock and unlock) and does not necessary make your code simple to follow.
-Other problems that can occur come from methods having multiple exit points (including exceptions) which means you might miss when to unlock a mutex.
-Thankfully, thanks to C++'s object deconstruction at the end of scopes, we can utilise what is known as a lock guard to automatically lock and unlock a mutex for us.
+Forgetting to lock and unlock a mutex can cause problems can make code difficult to follow.
+Other problems include methods with multiple exit points (including exceptions) which requires unlocking at all possible points.
+Due to C++'s object deconstruction at scope exit we can use a `lock_guard` to automatically manage a `mutex`.

-Modifying our application to use lock guards is very simple.
-A change to the increment function is required as shown below:
+Using a `lock_guard` is simple.
+A change to the increment function is below:

 ```cpp
 void increment(shared_ptr<int> value)